roytang/blog/content/posts/2006/03/recent-reading-2006-03-12.md

 _

-by Terry Pratchett &#8211; I think this is the third Discworld book, but it&'s only the first one I finished.
-I&'m not sure, it seems like the Discworld books make relatively quick and painless reading.
-It&'s light fantasy of course, much the same way that Douglas Adams is light sci-fi; not the sort of thing you should seriously form a whole range of theories about, but fascinating nonetheless.
+by Terry Pratchett &#8211; I think this is the third Discworld book, but it's only the first one I finished.
+I'm not sure, it seems like the Discworld books make relatively quick and painless reading.
+It's light fantasy of course, much the same way that Douglas Adams is light sci-fi; not the sort of thing you should seriously form a whole range of theories about, but fascinating nonetheless.
 I believe I will try to read more of these books.

 ## Comments